HKUST-SING/MQ-ECN-Software/README.md

 #1 What is MQ-ECN
 MQ-ECN is a new ECN marking scheme to enable ECN for multi-service multi-queue production data center networks.
+MQ-ECN can achieve high throughput, low latency and weighted fair sharing simultaneously.

+For more details about MQ-ECN, please refer to our NSDI 2016 paper <a href="http://sing.cse.ust.hk/~wei/papers/mqecn-draft.pdf">draft</a>.

 #2 How to use
 ##2.1 Compiling